 After seven years there would be 78 traders who were profitable every single year, and made a return of more than 105%… And yet all of this is due to random chance.

 If these folks then go off and start their own hedge funds, they’d probably attract a lot of investors.
 People would not know that their trading “skill” was entirely based on luck.

 This dilemma is a central tenet of my trading philosophy today, and is what ultimately led to my seach for a trading edge.

-While I don’t necessarily agree with all the conclusions of the book, many of the concepts in it are pure gold.
+While I don’t necessarily agree with all the conclusions of the book, many of the concepts in it have fundamentally changed my perspective of trading.